dandeliongold/mcp-decent-sampler-drums/README.md

 For more complex presets (including sections such as buses, effects, etc.), reference the `advanced_preset_guidelines` prompt.
 Note that creating complex presets with a large number of samples can still be unstable and may exceed Claude Desktop's maximum message length.

+Both prompts will ask you to provide a samplesDirectory argument - this should be the absolute path to your drum samples folder (e.g., "C:/Users/username/Documents/DrumSamples").
+The prompt will then automatically use this directory in all examples and configurations, making it easier to follow along with the correct paths for your system.

 ## About Decent Sampler

 Decent Sampler is a FREE sampling plugin that allows you to play samples in the Decent Sampler format.